Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 required is heading over to the [Godot](https://godotengine.org/download) website's downloads page and downloading it.

-While you're there, notice that there's a [learn](https://docs.godotengine.org/en/stable/) tab that takes you to the documentation of the engine written by the engine developers.
+While you're there, notice that there's a [learn](https://docs.godotengine.org/en/stable/) tab that takes you to the documentation of the engine written by the engine developers and contributors.
 You currently might not be able to fully understand some or all of the things there, if you do not, then this tutorial will help you do so.

 _The tutorial is currently designed for Godot version 4.0 as that is the latest version of Godot.
-Versions earlier than 4.0 are not compatible with this tutorial as there have been a lot of changes since the 3.XX versions.
-Versions succeeding 4.0 may still be compatible with this tutorial as 4.XX likely won't break any compatibility._
+Versions earlier than 4.0 may not be compatible with this tutorial.
+Versions succeeding 4.0 may still be compatible with this tutorial.
+It is always recommended you start new projects with the latest stable version of Godot available._

 ### Creating a New Project